Computer Resources Usage Policy

 Examples of Unacceptable Use

-- Use of derogatory or inflammatory messages about a person's race, color, age, sex, disability, religion, national origin, physical attributes, or sexual orientation.
+- Use of derogatory or inflammatory messages about a person's race, colour, age, sex, disability, religion, national origin, physical attributes, or sexual orientation.
 Such activity may also constitute a violation of the Criminal Code and/or Human Rights Act and NSCC's Discrimination and Harassment policy.

 - Use of NSCC computer facilities or Internet resources to access, create, send, intentionally receive, download, archive, store, distribute, edit, or record materials that may be considered: